from €40.00 p/adult

 The cinema in Hackescher Hof is one of a kind, an arthouse cinema with a great selection of independent movies.
 Behind it, in the Hinterhof (typical of Berlin’s buildings, the inside courtyard leading to “behind” apartments), the Café Cinema is definitely worth a visit.
 The cute passage is full of street art and the café has a great vibe.
 Many of Berlin’s Hinterhaus such as this one offer hidden bars or cafés surrounded by funky street art.
 The capital city has managed to keep alive the tiny independent cinemas that offer a great atmosphere, far from the anonymous modern cinemas we are used to.
 Zukunft am Ostkreuz, in the east of the city, is another tiny cinema to try!

 This rooftop bar is a real hidden gem.
-Located on top of commercial centre, the elevator leads you to a parking lot where you then find your way to the rooftop which offers the best view of Berlin’s beautiful sonnenuntergang (sunset).
+Located on top of the commercial centre, the elevator leads you to a parking lot where you then find your way to the rooftop which offers the best view of Berlin’s beautiful sonnenuntergang (sunset).
 This is probably the best place in the city to have a beer whilst watching the sunset, or chill in the inside bar enjoying the live DJ sets.
 The Klunkerkranich often hosts a flea market where you can buy vintage clothes or artisanal objects created by locals.
 Worth a trip for sure!
-Berlin is full of flea markets, especially at weekends, where people sell clothes, objects, handcrafted jewellery, handmade bags amongst many others things.
+Berlin is full of flea markets, especially at weekends, where people sell clothes, objects, handcrafted jewellery, handmade bags amongst many other things.
 For a real local experience check out the Sunday market at Boxhagener Platz, after a coffee on one of the local terraces, or the Sunday market in Maybachhufer, along the river.

 Located inside Görlitzer park, Edelweiss 36 doesn’t seem like much at first sight yet it offers some of the best jazz nights in Berlin.
 On Tuesday nights in particular, as it gets dark, Berliners bask in the atmosphere of a unique sound.
 The area is full of trendy bars that fill up during weekends.
 Berliners’ favourite picks include bar zentral, mano bar and multilayerladen.
 These often host local DJs of the Berlin techno and house scene, spinning records till dawn.
 These DJ sets are part of Berlin’s unique sound.
 If you want to jam with other musicians during your stay, the bar Kiki Sol in Wedding is full of musical instruments and has great jamming sessions where people get together for a rare experience.